MrMoon/YAD/yad-doc/docs/restrictor.md

 `restrict r source.cpp rules.YAML` -Returns the number of missing functions/classes following by the number of extra functions/classes.

+### Output Options

-<strong>Output Options: </strong> This command includes an output option <strong>-o</strong>, the output option is follow by n (number of missing and extra functions) which is the default value or v (verbose, a list of violations with a simple explanation) both n and v are not case sensitive, an example command including v:
+This command includes an output option <strong>-o</strong>, the output option is follow by n (number of missing and extra functions) which is the default value or v (verbose, a list of violations with a simple explanation) both n and v are not case sensitive, an example command including v:

 `restrict r source.cpp rules.YAML -o v` -Returns a list of violations with minor explanation.

+### Restrictions File

+The restrictions file is a YAML file type, this file is required for the functionality of the many criteria command.
+The criteria included in this file are: Libraries, Keywords, Classes, Functions, Public Functions, Protected Functions, Private Functions.
+You can find a sample file in the GitHub files or a sample below:

+`
+libraries:
+  restriction: at_least
+  scope: global
+  names:
+    - algorithm
+    - iostream

+keywords:
+  restriction: exactly
+  scope: int functionC(int, int)
+  names:
+    - functionC

+classes:
+  restriction: exactly
+  scope: global
+  names:
+    - class test
+    - class Aclass

+functions:
+  restriction: exactly
+  scope: global
+  names:
+    - int functionA(int, int)
+    - template <typename T> int functionD(T)
+    - int * functionE(int, int)
+    - int ** functionF(int, int)
+    - int functionJ(int &)
+    - int functionK(int *)

+private_functions:
+  restriction: exactly
+  scope: global
+  names:
+    - int test::functionG(int, int) const
+    - virtual void test::functionH()
+    - static int test::functionI(int, int)
+`

 ## Commands
 ` restrict source.cpp restrictions.yaml` -restrictions.yaml is a yaml file that contains different restrictions and criterias